abdushukur-m/C_programs/README.md

 # C_programs
-Here, you can find some basic exercises on 1D arrays, such as sorting or moving array elements into a new array
+Here, you can find some basic exercises on 1D arrays, such as sorting or moving array elements into a new array Feel free to comment any suggestions or corrections